 - Safe Driving Regulations

-All frequent and infrequent drivers are expected to be familiar with and ensure compliance with the following while responsible for any VCU vehicle or vehicle rented for university-approved travel:
+All frequent and infrequent drivers are expected to be familiar with and ensure compliance with the following while responsible for any VCU vehicle:

 - VCU vehicles will only be used for purposes related to VCU business or university-sponsored events.

 - No person, other than VCU employees and students, will be transported in a VCU vehicle unless the person is being transported in connection with VCU business, law enforcement or emergency medical purposes, or as authorized by a department head or dean.

 - Equipment, supplies, and all other items must be properly secured to prevent shifting during transport or falling from the vehicle.